matrixorigin/matrixorigin.io.cn/docs/MatrixOne/parser_camp_event.md

 ### 3. VALUES STATEMENT

-`VALUES` is a DML statement which returns a set of one or more rows as a table.
-In other words, it is a table value constructor which also functions as a standalone SQL statement.
+`VALUES` is a DML statement which returns a set of one or more rows as a table。In other words，it is a table value constructor which also functions as a standalone SQL statement。

 ```
 VALUES row_constructor_list [ORDER BY column_designator] [LIMIT number]